joehart2001/WA_MACE_FT/README.md

 - analysis of model performance: loss, RMSEs, observables from MD

 ### CSD3 and FAST-pc scripts
-- example slurm script used to run bash and python scripts
+- example slurm script used to run bash and python scripts...
+    - `myslurm`
 - example bash scripts for model training and fine-tuning
 - example python script for running MD on the CaCO3/H2O system